-‘Blue-Butterfly Day’ by Robert Frost is a short two stanza poem that follows a simple rhyming pattern of abab acac.
+‘Blue-Butterfly Day’ is a short two stanza poem that follows a simple rhyming pattern of abab acac.
 This basic rhyme scheme provides a stark contrast to the darker subject matter that comes about at the end of this piece, but at the beginning, it seems quite appropriate.
-The poem’s initial tone is one of wonder and astonishment at the sight of blue butterflies on a spring day.
+Robert Frost‘s poem’s initial tone is one of wonder and astonishment at the sight of blue butterflies on a spring day.
 The elements are aligning in such a way that one pristine moment is being created that is reflected nowhere else in nature.

 In the second half, particularly the last three lines, the tone changes to one of careful contemplation.
 The beauty proves itself to be less than stable and comes to a dark end beneath the wheels of moving cars.
 It is a powerful reminder of the temporal nature of the world.

 The poem begins with the speaker describing how a huge mass of butterflies is floating and “flocking” through the sky.
 They are like “flakes” of the sky that are headed towards the ground like snow.
 Their colours are not strictly blue though, they are more vibrant than the blooming flowers that have yet to reach their peak.